WPIRoboticsEngineering/LabCodeRepoSetup/README.md

 # Clearing out teams

 DO NOT delete the teams, ever!
-This program will celar stale teams.
+This program will clear the membership of stale teams, not erase the team.

 # Teaching Staff